 Baltic Sea Region S3 Ecosystem Platform (2019-2021)

-Some projects have built thematic networks (RDI2Club and BIOREGIO), some have developed and piloted methodologies to strengthen regional S3 (LARS, EmpInno) and inter-regional S3 (GoSmart BSR), while others have focused on joint S3-releated challenges and organised study visits and inter-regional innovation camps to find new perspectives and solutions to the challenges (SmartUp BSR and BSR Stars S3).
-There have also been projects which have adopted a strong influencing towards shaping future EU-level policies regarding thematic inter-regional cooperation (ClusterFY and S34Growth).
+Some projects have built thematic interregional networks (RDI2Club; bioeconomy and BIOREGIO; circular economy), some have developed and piloted methodologies to strengthen regional S3 (LARS, EmpInno) and interregional S3 (GoSmart BSR), while others have focused on joint S3-releated challenges and organised study visits and inter-regional innovation camps to find new perspectives and solutions to the joint challenges (SmartUp BSR and BSR Stars S3).
+There have also been projects which have adopted a strong influencing towards shaping future EU-level policies regarding thematic interregional cooperation (ClusterFY and S34Growth).
 The experiences from these projects linked with regional smart specialisation processes have provided:

 1) experiences from cooperating with regions with related S3 priorities